WebAssembly/spec/document/text/conventions.rst

 The text format allows to use symbolic :ref:`identifiers <text-id>` in place of :ref:`indices <syntax-index>`.
 To resolve these identifiers into concrete indices, some grammar production are indexed by an *identifier context* that records the declared identifiers in each :ref:`index space <syntax-index>`.
+In addition, the context records the types defined in the module, so that parameter indices can be computed.

 It is convenient to define identifier contexts as :ref:`records <syntax-record>` :math:`I` with abstract syntax: